 Haseeb Ahmad started to lose his sight at 10 years old.
-He knew his eyesight wasn’t normal but the medical profession failed to diagnose the degenerative eye disease which left him completely blind by the age of 20.
-As his eyesight continued to rapidly deteriorate he struggled to come to grips with what was happening to him.
-And, there were no answers for several years.
-He got no help at school and home life was tough too.
+He knew his eyesight wasn’t normal, but the medical profession failed to diagnose the degenerative eye disease which left him completely blind by the age of 20.
+As his eyesight continued to rapidly deteriorate he struggled to come to grips with what was happening to him – and there were no answers for several years.
+He got no help at school and home life proved tough too.
 Things seemed to spiral out of control and the future looked bleak.
-He did his best to feel his way through the next 7 years of his life until finally, his eye condition was diagnosed in 1987 when he was 17 years old.
+He did his best to feel his way through the next 7 years of his life until finally his eye condition was diagnosed in 1987 when he was 17 years old.
 After being registered totally blind following diagnosis, Haseeb faced more than his fair share of personal challenges – would he get to university??Would he work, have a family and career?
 If there was anything to learn about Haseeb it is that he has an abundance of grit, determination and a bountiful supply of humour.
 His positivity and zest for life has ensured that whatever the challenge, whatever the barrier, he never gives up.
 Many years later, at the age of 38, Haseeb found himself applying to join the GB?Paratriathlon squad, medalling at national and international competitions and then breaking the world Blind Ironman record on 2nd October 2016.
 This is a personal journey which will inspire and motivate everyone of all ages and backgrounds.
 It is about refusing to give up in order to achieve your dreams.